philipnee/clojure-church/README.md

-This is a pretty standard implementation of Church's encoding
+This is a pretty standard implementation of the basic components of function programming
- - '''church_nums.clj''':  Natural Numbers
+ - '''church_nums.clj''':  Natural Numbers using Church's encoding